Introduction

 While screed and concrete may seem similar, they serve very different purposes in construction.
 Concrete provides the structural backbone, while screed adds the finishing touch.
 Knowing when and how to use each material can ensure a durable, smooth, and long-lasting floor for your project.

-At Interior Screed Ltd, we specialize in high-quality screed installations for both residential and commercial projects.
+At Interior Screed Group Ltd, we specialize in high-quality screed installations for both residential and commercial projects.
 If you’re planning a flooring project and need professional advice on screeding solutions, feel free to contact us today!